ddc-java-13/capstone-proposal-kimmie4342/docs/index.md

 The user will have the ability to tap on any section of yellow or red section of a road to retrieve more information.
 Once the user taps or clicks on the section, a pop up window will appear.
-This window will give the user date that includes; number of vehicles reporting need, depth of axle change, date of las reported repairs, anticipated start date of repairs (if there is one) and cost.
+This window will give the user data that includes; number of vehicles reporting need, depth of axle change, date of last reported repairs, anticipated start date of repairs (if there is one) and cost.

 ### Persistent data